 Early afternoon, we looked at old & new Lake Tekapo village.
 Leah was interested in Lake Tekapo School which had magnificent views over Lake Tekapo & Southern Alps.

 06.12.13.
 Lake Tekapo School, Aorangi Cr

-Since our last visit, a bronze statue of a Himalayan tahr was erected lakeside.
-An information board gave the history of the Himalayan tahr in NZ, its pest status & culling by hunters.
+Since our last visit, a bronze statue of a Himalayan tahr had been erected lakeside.
+An info board gave the history of the Himalayan tahr in NZ, its pest status & culling by hunters.

 06.12.13.
 Himalayan tahr statue, Lake Pukaki, Mackenzie Country.
 Southern Alps beyond